Stephanie Sanzo Rocks Curve-Hugging Black Shorts As She Deadlifts Heavy Barbell

 When you first start getting into heavy lifting .. it can be easy to fall into the trap of lifting heavy all the time and cutting out any higher rep work ????
 But you have to realise that it’s the reps that BUILD your strength ????
 Performing heavy sets of 1-3 just isn’t going to cut it ????♀️ There’s definitely a time and place for that sort of lifting .. but there also has to be a time for some higher reps as well ????
 Trying to have one without the other will be a serious limitation to your training and your results ⚠️ So make sure you vary your rep schemes on a semi regular basis to ensure you’re able to sustain long term progress ???? #sumodeadlift #deadlifting #powerliftingwomen

-In her caption, Stephanie discussed the benefits of varying one’s weightlifting regimen, specifically varying the amount of weight and the number of repetitions.
-For optimal results, lifting lighter weights in sets with more reps should be alternated with lifted heavy sets of one to three sets.
-Focusing on only one of these options leads to stunted long-term progress, Stephanie wrote.
+In her caption, Stephanie discussed the benefits of switching up one’s weightlifting regimen, specifically varying the amount of weight and the number of repetitions.
+For optimal results, lifting lighter weights in sets with more reps should be alternated with lifting heavy weights in one to three sets.
+Focusing on only one of these options can stunt long-term progress, Stephanie wrote.

-The clip has been liked more than 80,000 times and more than 300 Instagram users have commented on it so far.
+The video clip has been liked more than 80,000 times, and over 300 Instagram users have commented on it so far.
 In those comments, fans called her a fitness inspiration.

 “I am soo inspired by your work!!!” one person wrote before including a double-heart and fire emoji in their comment.
 “Thank you for sharing!”